The Rockwell Kent – James Fitzgerald Legacy becomes part of the National Trust for Historic Preservation’s Historic Artist’s Homes & Studios Program

 Both buildings were designed and built by Rockwell Kent during the years 1906 to 1910 for his own use.
 The studio, built by Kent as an art school, was subsequently owned by his cousin, the painter Alice Kent Stoddard.
 James Fitzgerald acquired the studio in 1952 and the house in 1958.
 Both buildings, which are on the National Register of Historic Places, are now open to the public on a limited basis each week during the summer.
 The Kent-Fitzgerald home is a historic house museum, and the studio is used to display paintings by James Fitzgerald from the museum’s collection.

 In 2007, a symposium was held to honor the centenary of Kent’s building the house on Monhegan.
-Several of the papers from the symposium have been or will be published in The Kent Collector, produced by the Rockwell Kent Archives at the SUNY Plattsburgh Art Museum.
+Several of the papers from the symposium have been published in The Kent Collector, produced by the Rockwell Kent Archives at the SUNY Plattsburgh Art Museum.

 The Fitzgerald/Kent Legacy Committee